 What they get wrong:

 They buy sight unseen.
 This is a big no-no when flipping houses.
 It works for the El Moussa’s because it adds drama to the TV show, but most professional flippers will tell you that you want your contractor or a home inspector to tour the property before you buy.
 That way you have a better idea of what the renovations are going to cost and whether you can make any money.
+Remember your business is probably more about making money than drama – stick to having a good project evaluation by an inspector and you’ll go in knowing what you’re getting into.

 The purchase is always easy.
-The scene is always the same: they tour the house, they decide on a number that’s seemingly out of thin air, Tarek calls the representative for the house on speakerphone and within seconds a deal is made.
+The scene is always the same: they tour the house, they decide on a number that’s seemingly out of thin air, Tarek calls the representative for the house on speakerphone and within seconds a great deal is made.
 That’s not how it works in real life.

 Usually, if the neighborhood comps say the surrounding homes are worth $400,000, you’re not going to be able to sell yours for $480,000—even if the home has been tricked out with the latest gadgets and marble everything.
-The reason for this is that the people who can afford $480,000, don’t want to pay that in a neighborhood where everything is worth a lot less (because this can affect the resale value of their home).
+The reason for this is that the people who can afford $480,000, don’t want to pay that in a neighborhood where everything is worth a lot less (because this can affect the resale value of their home over time).

 House Flipping Tips

-The story: Mother-daughter neophytes, Karen Laine and Mina Starsiak-Hawk, decide they’re going to flip houses despite the fact that neither the mother nor daughter has experience as a real estate agent, a contractor or designer.
+The story: Mother-daughter neophytes, Karen Laine and Mina Starsiak-Hawk, decide they’re going to flip houses despite the fact that neither the mother nor daughter has work experience as a real estate agent, a contractor or designer.

 The location: Indianapolis, Indiana